sourcegraph/sourcegraph-public-snapshot/doc/user/search/structural.md

 continually improving functionality of this new feature, so please note the
 following:

 - **Only indexed repos.** Structural search can currently only be performed on _indexed_ repositories.
-If you are an admin, you can see whether a repository is indexed by visiting `https://<sourcegraph-host>.com/repo-org/repo-name/-/settings/index`.
+See [configuration](#configuration) for more details if you host your own Sourcegraph installation.
 Our service hosted on https://sourcegraph.com automatically indexes roughly the top 13,000 repositories by GitHub stars, so those can be structurally searched.
 Other repositories are currently unsupported.

 - **Enclose patterns with quotes.** When entering the pattern in the browser search bar or `src-cli` command line, always enclose the pattern with quotes: `'fmt.Sprintf(:[args])'`.
 Quotes that are part of the pattern can be escaped with `\`.